Hakkōda Mountains: Modern activity and the current threat

 Two fatal incidents have happened in modern history due to volcanic gas emitted from the northern group.
-On 12 July 1997, three soldiers of the Japan Self-Defense Forces died after gas accumulated in the valley they were training in.
+On 12 July 1997, three soldiers of the Japan Self-Defense Forces died after gas accumulated in the valley where they were training.
 On 20 June 2010, a teenage girl died after being exposed to volcanic gas near Sukayu Onsen.
 After the 2011 Great East Japan earthquake, seismic activity around the volcanic group increased.
 After a series of earthquakes between February and October 2013, Mount Ōdake saw a degree of deformation.

 Future eruptions are forecast to come from the peak of Mount Ōdake and Jigokunuma, a volcanic crater lake.
 Large scale eruptions from Mount Ōdake have the potential to send lahars (volcanic mudflows) to heavily populated areas of the cities of Aomori and Towada, to the northwest and east, respectively, of the volcanic complex.
 Potential lahars would flow to Towada by the Oirase River and its tributaries and to Aomori by the Tsutsumi and Komagome rivers.
 The junction of the Tsutsumi and Komagome rivers just north of Tsutsui Station on the Aoimori Railway Line would be the most heavily impacted populated area during a large eruption, with many areas struck by over a meter of debris.
 An eruption from Mount Ōdake could also produce pyroclastic flows that could travel up to 3.7 km and expel lava up to 3.0 km from the volcano.
 Due to volcanic deformation, the summit of Mount Takada-Ōdake shifted 115 m to the west and increased in elevation by 7 m, shifting its summit from the border of Aomori and Towada to being entirely in the city of Towada.
 As of May 2020, intense fumarole activity was ongoing at Jigokunuma near Sukayu Onsen and National Routes 103 / 394.